Blue Light and Your Eyes

 Blue light is very important in regulating circadian rhythm — the body's natural wakefulness and sleep cycle.
 Exposure to blue light during daytime hours helps maintain a healthful circadian rhythm.
 But too much blue light late at night (ie: browsing social media on your phone or reading a on a tablet or e-reader at bedtime) can disrupt this cycle, potentially causing sleepless nights and daytime fatigue.

-Routine eye examinations are recommended for all ages to look for AMD and determine whether nutritional supplements are needed.
-Sunglasses are recommended to protect against both the UV invisible light as well as the blue light spectrum.
-Blue light protection may be even more important after cataract surgery.
-Ask your eye doctor at your next appointment or stop in our optical shop today to find out which type of vision correction and lens features best suit your needs for viewing your computer and other digital devices and protecting your eyes from blue light.
+Routine eye examinations are recommended for all ages to look for AMD.
+Sunglasses protects your eyes against both UV rays and the blue light spectrum.
+Ask your NCEENT eye doctor at your next appointment or stop in our Optical Centers in Cary, Chapel Hill and North Durham today to find out which type of vision correction and lens features best suit your needs for viewing computers and other digital devices.

-Hillary Dolan, OD is an optometrist who specializes comprehensive optometry, specialty and medically necessary fitting of contact lenses and diagnosis and treatment of dry eye.
+Hillary Dolan, OD is an optometrist who specializes comprehensive optometry, specialty and medically necessary contact lens fitting and the diagnosis and treatment of dry eye.
 Dr. Dolan sees patients in our Cary and North Durham Offices.
-Call 919-595-2000 to schedule an appointment today.
+Schedule an appointment here or call 919-595-2000 today.

 By Hillary Dolan, OD